chrisjberry/datafluencyCB/docs/06_anova_repeated_measures.md

 Previously, we saw that when all of the predictor variables in a multiple regression are categorical then the analysis has the name ANOVA (in Session 3).

-Here we will analyse _repeated measures_ (or _within-subjects_) designs.
-In a repeated measures design, the scores for the different levels of an independent variable come from the same participants, rather than separate groups of participants (as was the case with between-subjects designs in Session 3).
+Here we will analyse _repeated measures_ (or _within-subjects_) designs with ANOVA.
+In a repeated measures design, the scores for the different levels of an independent variable come from the same participants, rather than separate groups of participants.

 We consider two types of ANOVA for within-subjects designs: one-way ANOVA and two-way factorial ANOVA.

+The methods are similar to those in Session 3, where we analysed between-subjects designs with ANOVA.

 The exercise at the end is for a mixed factorial design, where one of the factors is manipulated between-subjects, and the other is manipulated within-subjects.